 You deliver your application on several grouped servers, also known as a cluster.
 Each cluster consists of multiple nodes:

-Node: A node is a single instance of a Couchbase Server running on a physical or virtual machine, or other environment.
+Couchbase Server or Node: A node is a single instance of a Couchbase Server running on a physical or virtual machine, or other environment.

 Cluster: This is a collection of one or more nodes.
 All nodes in a cluster are identical in function, interfaces, components and systems.
 Couchbase Server manages data across nodes in a cluster.
 When you increase the size of a cluster, the cluster scales linearly; that is, there is no hierarchy or parent/child relationships between multiple nodes in a cluster.

 Nodes or clusters typically reside on a separate physical machine than your web server.
 Your Couchbase node/cluster will communicate with your web application via a Couchbase SDK, which we describe in detail in this guide.
-Your application logic does not need to handle information about nodes or clusters; the Couchbase SDKs are able to automatically communicate with the appropriate Couchbase cluster nodes.
+Your application logic does not need to handle information about nodes or clusters; the Couchbase SDKs are able to automatically communicate with the appropriate Couchbase cluster node.